amirhnajafiz/strago/README.md

 </p>

 Simple traffic controller agent with Golang.
 With **Strago** you can create and config a load balancer for your services.
-Load balancer logic of **Strago** is very simple, it works by the number of requests per service.
+Load balancing logic of **Strago** is very simple, it works by the number of requests per service or the total burst time of requests in each service.
 All you need to do is to give your service addresses as an IP and leave the rest up to **Strago**.

 ## How to use?